ammulder/AppleIntelWiFiMVM/README.md

 If you're interested in helping, it would be great to have more people try test builds just to ensure it accurately identifies all the hardware I don't have on hand to try.

+## Development Status

+There are notes on [the project wiki](https://github.com/ammulder/AppleIntelWiFiMVM/wiki).
+If you're interested in helping out at the code level, that would be super.

 ## Loading/Installation
 Typical third-party driver kexts should be installed to /Library/Extensions, but that's not recommended for this driver yet.
 Even in this initial work I've managed to craft a bug that crashed my machine when the driver loaded.
 If the driver was installed system-wide, that would happen on every boot, which seems rather unfortunate.
 So the manual loading process is recommended for now.